nkallima/sim-universal-construction/README.txt

-simqueuebench.c          // A wait-free concurrent queue implementation based on the SimQueue algorithm [2]. osciqueue.c              // A blocking concurrent queue implementation based on the OSCI algorithm [3]. clhqueuebench.c          // A blocking concurrent queue implementation based on CLH locks [5, 6]. msqueuebench.c           // A lock-free concurrent queue implementation based on the lock-free algorithm presented in [7].
+simqueuebench.c          // A wait-free concurrent queue implementation based on the SimQueue algorithm [2]. osciqueue.c              // A blocking concurrent queue implementation based on the OSCI algorithm [3]. clhqueuebench.c          // A blocking concurrent queue implementation based on CLH locks [5, 6]. msqueuebench.c           // A lock-free concurrent queue implementation based on the algorithm of [7].

 C) CONCURRENT STACKS